 There are no selective housing agreements in place at this time.

-Some of the important subject areas in the Pace Law School curriculum are Environment, Health, Energy, and International Law.
+Some of the important subject areas in the Haub Law School curriculum are Environment, Health, Energy, and International Law.
 There is a huge body of government information available in these and other areas within Pace Law Library’s selection profile.
-Not all of the government titles we receive through the FDLP are appropriate for a law school collection, and thus selections must be made judiciously, but as comprehensively as needed to support Pace Law School’s curriculum.
+Not all of the government titles we receive through the FDLP are appropriate for a law school collection, and thus selections must be made judiciously, but as comprehensively as needed to support Haub Law School’s curriculum.

 The Environmental Protection Agency is the agency with primary responsibility for environmental matters, and other agencies also provide related vital information.
 These include the Departments of Commerce, Defense, Interior, and Transportation.
 Several other government departments publish their Environmental Impact Statements.
 The Energy Department, Nuclear Regulatory Agency, and the Tennessee Valley Authority issue material relevant to study in the area of environmental law.
 Each of these departments includes documents of interest as well as materials beyond the needs of the Library and must be analyzed accordingly.